Prehistory and Early Archaeology (M.A.)

 Language of the programme: German

-The subject Prehistory and Early History is a historical cultural science.
+The subject Prehistory and Early Archaeology is a historical cultural science.
 Working with material relics, it examines environments, economics and social organizational forms of early mankind as well as art, traditions and religion.
 Its aim is to analyze and reconstruct cultural-historical correlations and developments and development processes beyond the spatiotemporal framework.
-The working area of prehistory and early history begins with the appearance of man and ends temporally and spatially there where significant amounts of written sources appear in addition to archaeological findings.
+The working area of prehistory and early Archaeology begins with the appearance of man and ends temporally and spatially there where significant amounts of written sources appear in addition to archaeological findings.
 Omitted from the broad span of this working area are archaeological disciplines that have established themselves as independent subjects (Egyptology, Ancient American Studies, Assyrian Studies, Christian Archaeology, Classical Archaeology, Near Eastern Archaeology).

 Research foci in Göttingen